rhietala/raspi-ruuvitag/README.md

 ## find_ruuvitags.py

-Simple script to output scanned ruuvitags to console.
+Simple script to output scanned RuuviTags to console.

-This can be used to find the MAC addresses of ruuvitags, and check which raspberry has connectivity to which ruuvitags.
+This can be used to find the MAC addresses of ruuvitags, and check which Raspberry Pi has connectivity to which RuuviTags.
 This is important to know so that HomeAssistant can be configured correctly.

 ```sh